awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ./samples/kvsWebrtcClientMaster <channelName> 1 <audio-codec> <video-codec>
 ```

-audio-codec: opus (default codec if nothing is specified), aac
+Allowed audio-codec: opus (default codec if nothing is specified), aac
-video-codec: h264 (default codec if nothing is specified), h265
+Allowed video-codec: h264 (default codec if nothing is specified), h265

 #### Sample: kvsWebrtcClientMasterGstSample
 This application can send media from a GStreamer pipeline using test H264/Opus frames, device `autovideosrc` and `autoaudiosrc` input, or a received RTSP stream.
 It also will playback incoming audio via an `autoaudiosink`.
 To run: